F. Gary Gray: Career

-Seeking out a step-by-step process, he planned to work a number of years in the film industry as an assistant and hoped to work his first feature by the time he had turned 45.
-As such, he started working as soon as he left high school, working as a camera operator on programs such as Screen Scene.
-He also had a bit part in the comedy Major League (1989).
+In high school, Gray laid out a plan to work in the film industry as an assistant and direct his first feature by age 45.
+He started working as soon as he left high school, first as a camera operator on programs such as Screen Scene.
+He had a bit part in the 1989 comedy Major League.
 He got his first chance to direct with music videos, starting with a video for the hip-hop group WC and the Maad Circle (WC was a former classmate of his).
 In 1993, he directed the music video for Ice Cube's "It Was a Good Day".
 The video is a literal adaptation of the lyrics.
 He would go on to direct subsequent videos for Ice Cube, as well as artists such as Cypress Hill, Outkast, Dr. Dre, and Queen Latifah.
 At age 26, Gray directed his first film, the buddy stoner comedy Friday with rapper-producer Ice Cube (who co-wrote the film based on his experiences in Los Angeles) and Chris Tucker.
 Next, he directed the film Set It Off, with Jada Pinkett and Queen Latifah.
-He then directed The Negotiator, which starred Kevin Spacey and Samuel L. Jackson while earning Gray both Best Film and Best Director awards at the 1998 Acapulco Film Festival.
+He then directed The Negotiator, which starred Kevin Spacey and Samuel L. Jackson; the film earned Gray Best Film and Best Director awards at the 1998 Acapulco Film Festival.

 Gray directed The Italian Job, a 2003 action-thriller starring Charlize Theron and Mark Wahlberg.
 Gray garnered the Best Director award at the 2004 Black American Film Festival for his work on the film, which surpassed the $100 million mark in the domestic box office.
 His next film was A Man Apart, an action thriller starring Vin Diesel.
 He would later direct Be Cool, an adaptation of Elmore Leonard's novel of the same name.
-The John Travolta vehicle was panned by critics but went on to gross over $95 million worldwide.
+The John Travolta vehicle was panned by critics but grossed over $95 million worldwide.